-Energy data key to achieving net zero electricity
+Data discovery and access key to achieving net zero

-From individual datasets to an interconnected energy data graph that captures the relationships between different datasets;
+From individual datasets to an interconnected data graphs that captures the relationships between different datasets;

-From basic to increasingly in-depth data context to allow new market entrants to understand the data landscape easily;
+From basic to increasingly in-depth data context to allow those coming to the field fresh to understand the data landscape easily;

 From a limited number of datasets to a very large number of datasets, as the system is increasingly well monitored;